2019–2020 Key Dates

 When completing your budget forms, please keep the following in mind:

-- You may budget for $20k in research related expenses (lab supplies, technical personnel, tuition, equipment, etc.).
+- $20k available for research related expenses (lab supplies, technical personnel, tuition, equipment, etc.)

 IMPORTANT: Please note that all amounts are dependent on available funds and are subject to change.